<

 Distinguishing traits.

-The soft oval leaves open purple before maturing to a cool blue-green, contrasting beautifully with the ruby-red stems and veins.
 Prolific yellow-green flowers adorn the shrub in spring, while in fall the bush ignites with fiery shades of red, orange and hot pink.

 The foliage has a luminous quality when backlit by the sun, as you can see in this photograph, so plant it where you can appreciate this.